-Food allergy prevention project (Nip allergies in the Bub)
+(Nip allergies in the Bub)

 Improving allergy management for teens and young adults - 250K youth project

-Funding from the Australian Government Department of Health provided the opportunity to engage with teens and young adults and develop the 250K youth project.
+Funding from the Australian Government Department of Health has provided the opportunity to engage with teens and young adults and develop and implement the 250K youth project.

-Food allergy management in food service
+Food allergen management in food service

-Whilst we will continue to educate consumers with food allergy on appropriate management and communication when eating food outside the home, the aim of this initiative is to improve the provision of appropriate food to individuals with food allergy, in the food service sector, including hospitals and other institutions.
+Whilst we will continue to educate consumers with food allergy on appropriate management and communication when eating food outside the home, the aim of this initiative is to improve the provision of appropriate food to people with food allergy, in the food service sector, including hospitals and other institutions.

-Funding from the Australian Government Department of Health enabled engagement with key stakeholder organisations in the food service sector to identify the most effective methods for improving appropriate food provision for individuals with food allergy.
+Funding from the Australian Government Department of Health has enabled engagement with key stakeholder organisations in the food service sector to identify the most effective methods for improving appropriate food provision for individuals with food allergy.
 The All about Allergens online training courses have been developed along with freely downloadable supporting resources.

 Shared Care Model scoping project